vojay-dev/vojay-dev.github.io/_posts/2024-12-24-pydanticai-airflow.md

 git clone git@github.com:vojay-dev/pydantic-airflow-agent.git
 {% endhighlight %}

+{: .note }
-> Bear in mind that PydanticAI is under heavy development, which is great, but it also means that details of this demo project might change in the future.
+Bear in mind that PydanticAI is under heavy development, which is great, but it also means that details of this demo project might change in the future.
 However, it will definitely help you gain a good understanding of the basic principles and inspire your own PydanticAI project.

 With this project, we aim to go beyond the documentation and basic examples.
 Let's create an AI agent that can interact with Airflow via the [Airflow REST API](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html).
 You will be able to ask it about the status of a DAG without needing to specify an exact DAG ID.
 Simply describe the DAG, and the agent will identify the most relevant one by retrieving all DAGs from the API.
 It will then fetch the status of the selected DAG and return the information in a structured format.

 For simplicity, we are using a local Airflow environment with Docker and [Astro CLI](https://www.astronomer.io/docs/astro/cli/overview/) (install via `brew install astro`), which is an effective way to start Airflow projects.
 We will integrate our PydanticAI agent and Airflow setup within the same project for ease of use.
 Typically, these would be two separate components.

+{: .note }
-> We are using the latest version of Airflow, **2.10.4**, as of the time of writing this article.
+We are using the latest version of Airflow, **2.10.4**, as of the time of writing this article.
 If you are reading this after the release of Airflow 3, that’s amazing!
 I can’t wait for the new UI and other great features.
 However, this also means that things may have changed significantly.
 Still, you should be able to get an idea of how to adapt to it.

 First, let's set up the project using Poetry and install the required dependencies, starting with PydanticAI and then creating an Airflow environment via Astro CLI.